dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 mediocre albums released because some good ideas were put aside so that they would be explored on the next album: why have one when you can have 2?
 Put three "filler" tracks and release.
+4. Social media effect: Author releases book, author does a promo campaign, book is everywhere: Interview in every other podcast, Youtube video channels, pops up as trending on Amazon, recommended here and there.
+It must be worthy of your time, not?
+5. The Mark Millar effect: named after the author of "Kick Ass".
+We have lots of content produced only to experiment with its readers as guinea pigs for movies or other more profitable media.
+Major offender is Mark Millar whose comics after "Kick Ass" became a movie all look like storyboards from a production movie.
+There was the "Handbook For Mortals"" scandal a few years back for people that want to have some more points of reference.
+Essentially the supply side is inflated with material that would normally **never** be published only because its sales figures can be a very good proxy for a multi-million dollar movie's box office numbers.